-2018 - Reply to "The Psychodynamics of Chronic Depresison in Music: An Agentially-Enriched Narrative Reading of of Beethoven's Kreutzer Sonata, Op.
-47, Movement I - American Society for Aesthetics Graduate E-Journal (forthcoming)
+2018 - A Reply to Yee's: "The Psychodynamics of Chronic Depresison in Music: An Agentially-Enriched Narrative Reading of of Beethoven's Kreutzer Sonata, Op.
+47, Movement I" - American Society for Aesthetics Graduate E-Journal, Vol 10 (1): np.

 2018 - The Problematic Role of "Thingliness" in Experimental Music Canon Formation: The New York School, Free Jazz, and Recombinan Teleology - The International Journal of New Media, Technology, and the Arts 13 (1): 1-6.